yoDon/microservices-research/README.md

                     - [ ] can create, read, and modify /_folderToHash.json
                     - [ ] can create, read, and modify */account.json
                     - [ ] can create, read, and modify */org.json
+                    - [ ] can create, read, and modify user_metadata and app_metadata in Auth0 or etc.
                 - [ ] methods
                     - [ ] GetBannedUsers()
                     - [ ] BanUsers({userId}[])